cgseife/nyccovid/README.md

 Data for 3/28 and 3/29 are not presently available. <br>
 4/13 update, which came mid-day rather than at COB, updated cases, but not hospitalizations or deaths.<br>
 4/14 update also came at mid-day; this time, both cases and deaths were updated up to 4/13 (prior updates had day-of numbers rather than day-before updates); this makes the update roughly equivalent to what one would have expected for the old-style 4/13 update.
 As a consequence, there is functionally a 1-day discontinuity in the data.
 Also, hospitalizations appear not to have been updated, even though deaths have been.<br>
 4/15 DATE_OF_INTEREST header is mislabeled.
 Error is rectified when combiner.py is run.
-Hospitalized count is still one day behind.
+Hospitalized count is still one day behind.<br>
+4/27 DATE_OF_INTEREST header is mislabeled in probable/confirmed file.
+Error is rectified when combiner.py is run.

 # DATA SOURCES
 NYCDOHMH: <br>